Educator licensure is available. Students planning to teach in senior high schools must major in a subject area.

 Electrical engineers create innovative ways to improve people’s lives through the design, development and application of systems and devices that generate and use electrical energy.
 Demand for electrical engineers is extremely high, with opportunities in the aerospace, health care, computers, manufacturing and automotive sectors.
 The curriculum includes extensive laboratory work and equips you with the competencies and skills needed to develop, design and operate technologies that generate and use electricity, including machinery, electronics, communications and computers.
 You also can specialize in electrical and computer engineering or biomedical engineering.

 Elementary education prepares you to teach future generations.
 You will develop expertise in the teaching of reading, language arts, mathematics, social studies and science for grades 1-6.
 Students learn to adjust instruction to support young learners with a wide variety of cultural and language backgrounds and learning styles.
 Your coursework also will include curriculum and instruction, classroom management, educational technology, assessment and psychology.
+In addition to the DeKalb program, there is also an Elgin Community College Cohort 2+2 for the B.S.Ed.
+Elementary Education with Bilingual/ESL Endorsement.

 An English degree is broad and versatile, giving you the flexibility to choose from diverse career paths and adapt to shifting job demands.
 English majors take courses in literature, film, linguistics, English education and English as a Second Language, as well as in creative, technical and professional writing.
 You may choose one of three tracks: Studies in Literature, Secondary Licensure in English Language Arts or Studies in Writing.